gwax/www-gwax/posts/2006/06/the-pirate-party-of-the-united-states.rst

-Seeing as they stand for the same things that I stand for and their platform and agendas do a good job of addressing the big issues that concern me, I think that I might finally have found a reason to stop being a registered independant.
+Seeing as they stand for the same things that I stand for and their platform and agendas do a good job of addressing the big issues that concern me, I think that I might finally have found a reason to stop being a registered independent.
 Also, what could be cooler than to be a registered pirate?

 .. |Pirate Party of the United States Logo| image:: /images/posts/parrot_logo_small.jpg